The Best Kids Camping Gear For First-Time Campers

 When you take kids camping, the only thing you can really expect is that something will inevitably go wrong.
-You’ll forget the flashlight.
+You’ll forget the flashlight and the rest of the kids camping gear.
 Someone will pee on poison ivy.
 A creature will scratch at your tent all night, leaving you and your family as baggy-eyed as Tex Avery characters.
 That’s why it’s called an adventure.

 What to look for: It’s unlikely your kids are going want to sit around and watch dad fumble with the tentpoles, so you’ll want a tent that’s easy to pitch and goes up quickly.
 If you do more backpacking than car camping, go with the lightest tent possible that can accommodate your family.
 Just be sure that it has vestibule space for ‘dry enough’ gear storage.
 A lighter tent with more interior space might cost more, but you’ll appreciate it in the end ⏤ especially when you get stuck inside playing cards on rainy days.
 Some other niceties: Multiple doors make it easier to enter and exit without waking up the kids, and a freestanding tent is nice because you can assemble it first before moving the entire structure to that perfect flat spot.